About the Placement Test

 You must make an appointment to test with the testing center of your choice.

-Valid Government Issue photo identification is required for placement testing for GPC.
+Valid Government Issue photo identification is required for placement testing for GSU locations.

-If you are a former Georgia Perimeter College student, the Records Office will review your records after you apply and determine if you need to test again.
+If you are a former Georgia State Univeristy - Perimeter College student, the Records Office will review your records after you apply and determine if you need to test again.

 If you have attended another college you must have your transcripts sent over and evaluated; it is possible to exempt testing via course work (or test scores from a SACS-COC Accredited Technical College System of Georgia School attended),